littleadam/ats-compliance-check/README.md

-The tool checks for ats complience of the given resume with the job description.
+The tool checks for ats compliance of the given resume with the job description.
 The application suggests correction on the words used in the resume the app calculates the word count and suggests correction on appearance of the resume thereby making the resume, ATS compliant.

 genAI technology is used to detect mismatch with the Job description , fix and provide the new resume that is  compatible with the Job description.

-customize your resume in minutes with ease
+customize your resume in minutes with ease.

+upcoming: tool to search a set of jobs closely matching the given resume